RSS

 What are tariffs, and why do they matter?

-Governments impose tariffs, which are taxes on imported goods, to make foreign products more expensive and give local businesses a competitive advantage.
+Governments impose tariffs and taxes on imported goods to raise their prices and give local businesses a competitive advantage.
 The intention is to encourage consumers to buy domestic products instead of cheaper imported alternatives.

 But here’s the catch: this price increase can have a ripple effect that reaches beyond the retailer and into your wallet, especially when it comes to homebuilding materials.
-For homebuyers and investors, this means paying more for construction costs and essential materials, such as steel, lumber, and even appliances.
+For homebuyers and investors, this means paying higher prices for construction costs and essential materials, including steel, lumber, and appliances.

-As these costs rise, so do the prices of new homes, making it harder for potential buyers to afford their dream home.
+As these costs rise, so do new-home prices, making it harder for potential buyers to afford their dream home.
 Even investors can feel the pinch, as higher construction expenses can reduce potential profits on new developments.

 How tariffs could affect mortgage rates